ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 ### Assigning a Trustworthiness Claim value

-In order to simplify design, only a single encoded value is asserted for any Trustworthiness Claim within a Trustworthiness Vector using the following process.
+In order to simplify design, only a single encoded value is asserted by a Verifier for any Trustworthiness Claim within a using the following process.

 1. If applicable, a Verifier MUST assign a standardized code from the Contraindicated tier.
 2. Else if applicable, a Verifier MUST assign a non-standardized code from the Contraindicated tier.